rubino25/RatOS/site/docs/configuration/idex.md

 ## IDEX extras

-The RatOS IDEX implementation comes with a built in join spool and toolhead remapping feature.
+RatOS comes with a built in join spool and toolhead remapping feature.

-## JOIN_SPOOLS
+### JOIN_SPOOLS
 - **Parameters** `[SPOOLS]`

     The spool join feature can switch to another filament spool once a runout has been detected.
 This works only if you have a RatOS runout sensor configured according to the [official RatOS filament sensor documentation](filament_sensors.md).